gammasoft71/xtd/docs/downloads.md

    In order to build , you first need download and install g++ 7 or later.

-   *Remarks: Verify if you can execute g++ --version in terminal.*
+   *Remarks: Verify if you can execute 'g++ --version' in "Terminal".*

 2. Install CMake 3.3 or later

    After Microsoft Visual Studio, you need to install the latest version cmake from [https://cmake.org/download/](https://cmake.org/download/)

-   *Remarks: Verify if you can execute cmake --version in "Terminal", if it's no, add cmake install directory to your path.*
+   *Remarks: Verify if you can execute 'cmake --version' in "Terminal", if it's no, add cmake install directory to your path.*

 3. After installing g++ and CMake, do the following in "Terminal" to Build and install :